 Keep Your Phone Powered

 The biggest downside to Disney MaxPass is the drain on your phone battery!
 Do not use MaxPass without a portable charger.
 Disney sells them in the park for $30, and they come with unlimited cartridge exchanges.
-You can also buy chargers elsewhere for less money or even use a phone case that can charge your phone.
+As of Nov.
+1, 2019, replacement cartridges were supposed to become $3 each.
+However, that change did not go through, so this is definitely something to keep our eye on.
+For now, replacements are free.
+You can also buy quality chargers elsewhere for less money or even use a phone case that can charge your phone.
 There are a few electrical outlets in the parks, most often near restrooms.
 But sitting outside a restroom to charge your phone for an hour is not exactly an efficient way to maximize your time!
 Here are tips to conserve your battery:

 - Put your phone on low-power mode and turn off Bluetooth and Wi-Fi when you're not using them.